pmontrasio/decibel/README.md

 https://github.com/raspberrypi/linux/issues/369
 It seems that the driver for the rtl8192cu works now.

+I got a TP-LINK TL-WN722N which work well.
+Only 2.4 GHz band.

 # Setup monitor mode

+## With virtual card

 We add a virtual card to wlo1 and set it to monitor mode